ethena-labs/usdtb-minting-client/ts/README.md

 cp .env.example .env
 ```

-3. Set configuration in `mint_script.ts` - Specify the amount, collateral asset, benefactor, and side.
+4. Set configuration in `mint_script.ts` - Specify the amount, collateral asset, benefactor, and side.

+5. Approve tokens to be spent by the minting contract.

-4. Run the script:
+6. Run the script:

 ```bash
 pnpm mint